curl/everything-curl/usingcurl-ftp.md

 For an ordinary transfer, there are something like 5 to 8 commands necessary to send and as many responses to wait for and read.
 Perhaps needlessly to say, if the server is in a remote location there will be a lot of time waiting for the ping pong to go through before the actual file transfer can be set up and get started.
-For small files, the initial commands can very well take longer time than the actual data transfer.
+For small files, the initial commands can take longer time than the actual data transfer.

 ## Transfer mode